typemiguel/WalnutiQ/README.md

   - MNIST tools library to allow you to easy use the images in the MNIST handwritten digits data set at: https://code.google.com/p/mnist-tools/downloads/detail?name=mnist-tools.zip&can=2&q=

+3. Fork this repo and clone it locally.
+Then import it as a project into Eclipse.

-3. In Eclipse, add these libraries(.jar file) by right-clicking your project in the package explorer => Build Path => Add External Archives...
+4. In Eclipse, add these libraries(.jar file) by right-clicking your project in the package explorer => Build Path => Add External Archives...

+5. In Eclipse, also add JUnit 4 & jre7 to your build path.
+Then right click the "WalnutiQ" folder and select "Run As" -> "JUnit Test".
+Make sure all tests pass!

-4. Fork this repo and go to the folder ```WalnutiQ/train/model/MARK_II/HowToUseMARK_II.java``` to view an example of how to use all of the code.
+6. View an example of how all the code is used in the file: ```WalnutiQ/train/model/MARK_II/HowToUseMARK_II.java```

   <h4>What each file or folder in this repository is for:</h4>
   - images